UT Arlington has three full-service libraries available for students to find research help, materials for classes, study spaces, and more.

 - Quiet study space with individual study carrels.

 The Library sponsors a wealth of resources and information for you.

 Hundreds of PCs available for student use, each loaded with Microsoft Office applications.
 To log in, use your NetID and password.

 The Library has a limited number of laptops available for students to check out at the circulation desk of any full-service library.
 Loan times vary.
 Laptops may leave the building and can access the campus wireless network.

 - With over 1 million books, the Library supports all areas of study.

 - You can return books to any full-service library.

-- A drive-by book return is located behind the library on Planetarium Place.
+- A book return drop box is located behind the library on Planetarium Place.